kleomash/path_breadcrumbs/README.txt

 Module was developed by Maslouski Yauheni (http://drupalace.ru).
 Module development was not sponsored by anyone.
 It was created for the love of Drupal.

+Module was ported to backdropcms by Leonid Kolesnik (kleomash).